kajzer/airbnb-clone-c4s/README.md

 ### Refactoring Reservation Form
 1. Add styles to right side booking form in room#show
-2. Add styles for table in reservation form GIT -
+2. Add styles for table in reservation form GIT - 5ea2c87

+### AJAX for start date
+1. Add preload method in rooms_controller to respond with json
+2. Add route for rooms_controller#preload
+3. Add AJAX for retriving reservations in _form.html.erb partial
+4. Add reservations to calendar
+5. Cant select date before and after reservation and remove disabled when selected GIT -